AWS application load balancer authentication with SAML IdP

 We can also choose to create optional, custom attributes under Do you want to add custom attributes?
 Custom attributes, while optional, cannot be removed from the user pool after creation.
 For this example, we won't create any.

 Because we'll be using ADFS exclusively for authentication and implicit sign-up, we can leave the default options on the next several screens by clicking Next step.
-We will be creating an app client as part of this process, but there are several configuration values that need to be set that the AWS console will not let us fill in until the user pool is actually created.
+We will be creating an app client as part of this process, but there are several configuration values that need to be set that the AWS console does not let us fill in until the user pool is actually created.
 So, when we reach Which app clients will have access to this user pool?, we'll click Next step again to get past that as well.
 Other than setting any standard attributes as required, we can make any changes we need after the user pool is created.

 Before we move on to creating the app client, we'll need to create an Identity provider to associate to it when configuring the app client.